 - And so on…

 How are you going to gather information?
 You can use:

 - Landing pages

 Let’s say you are going to use one-on-one interviews.
-These have the advantage of being extremely detailed, but they also consume a lot of time.
+These have the advantage of being extremely detailed.
 And let’s imagine that your new product idea is a knife that uses a laser beam rather than a blade to cut food.
 You can walk into the interview and immediately blurt out, “Hey, what do you think about a laser knife for the kitchen???”
 However, this is really not the best approach.
 The reasons for not doing this include:

 - The person is unlikely to give an honest answer

 - The person is unlikely to give more than a one or two sentence answer, and…

 - It is hard to ask many follow-on questions.

 Instead, you want to ask lots of open-ended questions that have to do with your idea, without getting specific.
 Ask a whole package of questions, like this:

 - When do you use kitchen knives?